Funeral for Migos' Takeoff to be held in Atlanta this week

 It has since been confirmed by a preliminary autopsy report that Takeoff died as a result of “penetrating gunshot wounds of head and torso into arms”.
 The full report is not yet complete.

-As Consequence reports, Takeoff will be officially laid to rest following a service at the 21,000-capacity State Farm Arena in Atlanta.
-It is not yet known whether members of the public will be able to attend.
+Takeoff will be officially laid to rest at 12pm local time following a service at the 21,000-capacity State Farm Arena in Atlanta.

+The event is open to the public but only residents from Georgia will be allowed to attend and free tickets will be made available at 2pm local time today (November 8) here.

 Drake, who last week paid tribute to Takeoff on his Table For One radio show, has rescheduled his planned theatre show in New York City on Friday so that he can attend the ceremony.